Favorite Game Setup

 2nd favorite way to play:

-The 8-BitDo is recommended for playing my game on any tablet or phone using play-in-browser with bluetooth.
+Tied with playing on a good old fashioned computer keyboard for 2nd place, the 8-BitDo is recommended for playing my game on any tablet or phone using play-in-browser with bluetooth.
 Depending on the way you are playing the game--browser versus desktop, for example, though streaming on Twitch changes it again--the mapping can be a little screwy, like requiring a quick x+y and hold the y to run, so that y can be run and the menu while x is an empty button.
-The 8-BitDo has two joysticks and a d-pad, and playing my game usually the d-pad and one of the joysticks will work, but I've also been stuck with just one joystick and the d-pad won't work...
-So anyway, my second favorite way to play is easier to set up but harder to play.
+I've just learned there is a clip for the 8-BitDo that attaches it to your phone, I'll have to try that out.

 <3 FearlessDibbles